dustalov/watlink/README.md

 Watlink
 =======

-Watlink is a method for automatic disambiguation of sense labels of hypernyms.
-It requires a set of synsets and a set of pairs representing asymmetric relations between words.
+Watlink is a method for automatic disambiguation of sense labels of asymmetric semantic relations.
+It requires a set of synsets and a set of pairs representing the relations between words.

 ## Citation

 * [Ustalov, D.](https://github.com/dustalov): [Expanding Hierarchical Contexts for Constructing a Semantic Word Network](http://www.dialog-21.ru/media/3959/ustalovda.pdf).
 In: Computational Linguistics and Intellectual Technologies: Papers from the Annual conference ``Dialogue''.
 Volume 1 of 2.
-Computational Linguistics: Practical Applications, RSUH, Moscow, Russia (2017)
+Computational Linguistics: Practical Applications. pp.&nbsp;369--381.
+RSUH, Moscow, Russia (2017)

 ```latex
 @inproceedings{Ustalov:17:dialogue,